eucelso/eucelso/README.md

 I work as a Techlead and Software Engineer at Yape, I love to share knowledge by talking or writing about technology.
 I am currently living in Porto, Portugal.

-I have more than 15 years of experience, always breathing web development, creating modern, friendly and accessible applications.
+I have more than 15 years of experience, always breathing web development, creating modern, friendly, and accessible applications.
 In these years I had the opportunity to work with several amazing projects, Rock in Rio 2011, O Rappa (Brazilian rock band <3), Marisa Monte, Itaú, Rede, Santander, O Boticário, among others.
-Working in companies like [Dafiti](https://github.com/DafitiSprint/), [Concrete Solutions](https://github.com/concretesolutions), [Mercado Libre](https://github.com/mercadolibre), [Quinto Andar](https://github.com/quintoandar) and currently at [Yape](https://github.com/yaperos).
+Working in companies like [Dafiti](https://github.com/DafitiSprint/), [Concrete Solutions](https://github.com/concretesolutions), [Mercado Libre](https://github.com/mercadolibre), [Quinto Andar](https://github.com/quintoandar) I worked to [Hoopers Club](https://github.com/hoopers-club) like Head of Engineer / Product and currently at [Yape](https://github.com/yaperos).

-Experience in managing multidisciplinary teams in companies (Concrete, Mercado Livre, Quinto Andar and Capgemini).
+Experience in managing multidisciplinary teams in companies (Concrete, Mercado Livre, Quinto Andar, Hoopers Club and Yape).

 ### ⚡ Fun fact
 I already lived in Santiago, Chile in 2019 and Account owner [Polyma.tech](https://www.instagram.com/polyma.tech/) on Instagram